Inside: Kids can get easily bored during a hotel or motel stay. Here are 14 ways to entertain kids in a hotel room without screens.

 5. Safely play ball inside

 Bring a hoverball and let the kids play ball in the hotel room without fear of them breaking lamps.
-These are great because all of us can play with it and it won’t break windows.
+These are great because all of us can play with and it won’t break windows.

 6. Bring card games